 Program Note: Although students choose a distinct area of study for the minor degree in Communication Arts, the area of study will not be reflected on the transcript; rather it will be recorded as Minor: Communication Arts.

-Professors Michael Xenos (Chair), Robert Asen, Kelley Conway, Jonathan Gray, Robert Glenn Howard, Lea Jacobs, Stephen Lucas, Marie-Louise Mares, J. J. Murphy, Zhongdang Pan, Jeff Smith, and Lyn Van Swol
+Professors Kelley Conway (chair), Robert Asen, Jonathan Gray, Robert Glenn Howard, Lea Jacobs, Marie-Louise Mares, Zhongdang Pan, Jeff Smith, Lyn Van Swol, and Michael Xenos

 Associate Professors Maria Belodubrovskaya, Eric Hoyt, Derek Johnson, Jenell Johnson, Lori Lopez, Sara McKinnon, Jeremy Morris, Ben Singer, and Catalina Toma